 The California State University (CSU) consistently provides an outstanding return on federal investments in its students, institutions and research.
-With 23 campuses and approximately 477,000 students, the CSU is the nation’s largest public four-year university system, providing access and success for unprecedented numbers of underserved and low-income students.
-Every year, 132,000 new CSU graduates enter the workforce across all economic sectors.
+With 23 campuses and more than 450,000 students, the CSU is the nation’s largest public four-year university system, providing access and success for unprecedented numbers of underserved and low-income students.
+Every year, nearly 130,000 new CSU graduates enter the workforce across all economic sectors.

 The system’s top federal priorities for 2023-24 are: